pard0p/Self-Cleaning-PICO-Loader/README.md

 ## Dynamic Loader Boundaries
 To obtain the base and end addresses of the injected PICO loader in memory:
 - The loader is built with a small, empty file appended at the end (see `pic_end.o` in the loader spec).
-- The entry point function executes `retptr`, a small assembly routine, at startup to capture and calculate the base address.
+- The base address is determined by using the address of the entry point function (`go`) directly through `getPicStart()`.
-- The end address is determined by referencing the appended empty section.
+- The end address is determined by referencing the appended empty section through `getPicEnd()`.

 ## Memory Erasure Using Sleep Obfuscation Technique
 With both addresses, the loader can: